Emilianopp/skillQuery-backend/README.md

 Data was collected using a Selenium web crawler
 Every available job posting correlated to the term "Data Science" was gathered.
 Exact procedure can be found in the [get_data notebook](https://github.com/Emilianopp/DataScienceReq/blob/master/notebooks/1_get_data.ipynb)

+Updates have been made to integrate a [data pipeline](https://github.com/Emilianopp/DataScienceReq/tree/master/modeling/DataPipe).
+The pipeline scrapes data and walks it through preprocess all the way to model prediction, making database calls as needed.

 # Data Cleansing